-Over the past several years, MIT has sent nearly 200 students to participate in CVD.
+This year the MIT Science Policy Initiative is coordinating our own visit to Washington, inspired by the official CVD program to which we have sent nearly 200 students.
 MIT's delegation is unique in that it is entirely comprised of students, who can directly articulate the need for government-funded undergraduate and graduate level research opportunities.
-Student involvement has repeatedly garnered tremendously positive responses from Congressional offices, and we are proud to plan an essential role in preparing students to participate in CVD and supporting them while they are in Washington.
+Student involvement has repeatedly garnered tremendously positive responses from Congressional offices, and we are proud to play an essential role in preparing students to participate and supporting them while they are in Washington.

-We are now accepting applications for CVD 2017!
-Please see below for more information, and note that the application will close at 5:00 PM on February 17, 2017.
-Contact Jack Reid (firstname.lastname@example.org) with questions.
+We are now accepting applications for CVD 2019!
+Please see below for more information, and note that the application will close at 5:00 PM on February 5, 2019.
+Contact Krysta Dummit (firstname.lastname@example.org) and Jared Mattos (email@example.com) with questions.

 Participants are required to be active in the preparation for the CVD trip.
 Each participant will learn how to and are required to:

 - research Members of Congress to prepare for those meetings

 - follow up after the trip

 In addition, each participant will be active in the planning of CVD, with some tasks listed below - please indicate your interest.

 In the weeks leading up to CVD we will hold four mandatory meetings to prepare for CVD.
 The meetings will be on the following days and times:

 1: Thursday, February 21st, 5:30 to 7:00 pm

 2: Thursday, February 28th, 5:30 to 7:00 pm